massimo-marino/deferred-thread-scheduler/README.md

 $ cd src/unitTests
 $ ./unitTests
 ```
-The unit tests provide examples of usage of active classes.
+The unit tests provide examples of usage.

 ## The Deferred Thread Scheduler